Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/quadrilaterals-basics.md

 Area of parallelogram PQRS = $\frac{1}{2}$ × Area of □ABCD

+{{% alert note %}}
+If we join the mid-points of the four sides of a parallelogram, then we will get a parallelogram.
+The area of this parallelogram will be half of the original parallelogram.

+This is obvious, as a parallelogram is also a quadrilateral.
+{{% /alert %}}

 ### Property 3

 Angle made by the bisectors of any two consecutive angles = Half of the sum of the other two angles